networknext/next/cmd/next/README.md

 Sets a route shader in Firestore for a given buyer based on the given JSON file.
 You can also pipe in the JSON data (ex. `cat relay.json | next routeshader set <buyer ID>`)
 To see an example route shader JSON schema, use `next routeshader set example`

+## Edit Buyer

+To edit a buyer's values: `next buyer edit <buyer ID> [filepath]`

+Edits a buyer's values directly based on the given JSON file.
+You can also pipe in the JSON data (ex. `cat buyer.json | next buyer edit <buyer ID>`)
+To see an example JSON schema, use `next buyer edit example`.
+Only include fields that should be changed and omit any that shouldn't.

 ## SSH

 To SSH: `next ssh [identifier]`